What is indexed for search?

 What to do if your search terms aren't showing expected results:

-We're always looking for ways to improve our search functionality!
-If you're having trouble searching for something, please reach out to support and let us know.
+We're always looking for ways to improve our search functionality.
+If you're having trouble searching for something, please reach out to [email protected] and let us know.

 Here are some helpful things to check or include to help expedite the troubleshooting process: